Benny Urquidez: Career

 After 1980, Urquidez' ring appearances became less frequent.
 Between 1981 and 1984 he fought only sporadically.
-In 1984, he fought Ivan Sprang in Amsterdam under modified Muay Thai rules (no elbows), winning by 6th-round TKO.
+In 1984, he fought Ivan Sprang in Amsterdam under modified Muay Thai rules (no elbows), winning by sixth-round TKO.
 His ring career largely came to a halt after 1985, and he retired after facing Yoshihisa Tagami at the age of 41.
 Subsequently, Urquidez became devoted to acting, teaching kickboxing and martial arts choreography.
 Urquidez's late brother Reuben was also a competitive martial artist and actor; they appeared together in a 1982 training video, World Of Martial Arts, along with Steve Sanders (karate), Chuck Norris and John Saxon.
 Van Halen lead singer David Lee Roth dedicated the band's hit 1984 song "Jump" to Urquidez, of whom Roth was a student.

 In 2000, Urquidez and Emil Farkas founded the Los Angeles Film Fighting Institute, which was one of the first schools of its kind in the United States to teach martial artists the intricacies of stunt work.

 Urquidez has had training in nine styles: Judo, Kajukenbo, Shotokan, Taekwondo, Lima Lama, White Crane Kung Fu, Jujutsu, Aikido and American Kenpo.
 He is the founder of Ukidokan Karate.
 His style is influenced by Muhammad Ali (boxing), Ralph Castro (Shaolin Kenpo), Gokor Chivichyan (Judo), Al Dacascos (Kajukenbo), Dan Inosanto, Takayuki Kubota (Shotokan), Thomas Carroll (Shotokan), Gene LeBell (Judo), Bruce Lee, Chuck Norris, Mas Oyama, Ed Parker, Steve Sanders, Bill Ryusaki, Mike Stone, Arnold Urquidez, Lily Urquidez Rodriguez, Douglas Wong (Shoalin), and Tadashi Yamashita.

-Urquidez founded The Jet Center in 1981.
+Urquidez founded the Jet Center in 1981.
 The concept for an upscale dojo came from Urquidez's experience from competing in Japan around 1978, being exposed to facilities like the New Hotel Japan in Akasaka.
-The center served as a filming location for multiple Hollywood productions, including Split Decisions, Mike Hammer, Hunter, Murder, She Wrote, Scarecrow and Mrs. King, Jake and the Fatman, amongst other.
+The center served as a filming location for multiple Hollywood productions, including Split Decisions, Mike Hammer, Hunter, Murder, She Wrote, Scarecrow and Mrs. King, and Jake and the Fatman.
 The facility closed in 1994 due to extensive damage caused by the Northridge earthquake.

-In 1995, he opened up The Jets Gym in North Hollywood, California.
+In 1995, he opened the Jets Gym in North Hollywood, California.
 The Jets Gym in the North Hollywood location closed in 2007, to prepare for new commercial development on the property.

+As of 2009, he taught ukidokan kickboxing at Team Karate Center in Woodland Hills, California.